-Air Quality - During the reporting period the annual average for ash at the deposited dust monitoring sites were above the EIS prediction for onsite annual average air quality (3-4 g/m2/month).
+Air Quality - During the reporting period the annual average for ash at the deposited dust monitoring sites were above the EIS prediction for onsite annual average air quality (4 g/m2/month).
 It is noted that these gauges are located on the operating site and are on occasions influenced by very localised dust generating activities.
 To that extent, the recorded fallout rates are not necessarily representative of off-site dust levels or even widespread dust levels on the site.
-Throughout the reporting period a number of dust control improvements were made including the installation of additional water sprays for both the stockpiling area and fixed plant.
-A further improvement to be implemented in the next reporting period includes the sealing of the southern haul road to assist with fugitive dusts.
+The site is continually surfacing unsealed areas of the site with road base and aggregates to minimise fugitive dust emissions and this process will continue in the next reporting period.